prooph/micro-do/README.md

 You don't need to worry about threads, non blocking I/O and async programming.
 Also in most cases you don't run into memory leaks and other issues caused by long-running processes.

-The problem begins however, when you have a large codebase with hundreds of thounds of classes spread accross your monolithic application but you don't want to load all classes on every request.
+The problem begins however, when you have a large codebase with hundreds of thousands of classes spread accross your monolithic application but you don't want to load all classes on every request.
 The obvious solotion is using an autoloader.
 Next step is to use a dependency injection container which knows all your different parts of the application and initializes controllers, services, model classes and many more on demand so that every request only causes the